-Next on this list is celery.
+Next on this list is celery, a root vegetable.
 Did you know that wrapping celery tightly in aluminum foil can keep it fresh in the refrigerator for two weeks?

 Celeriac, the root of celery plants, on the other hand, prefers moisture.
 You can place it on the bottom shelf of your refrigerator, wrapped in plastic.
 You can also place your celery root in a dish of water on your kitchen windowsill to regrow new celery stalks.